yaswanth1701/Stereo-Reconstruction/README.md

 we  use calibartion matrix to obtain 3D coordinates using disparity.
 #### code :

-9) after visualization we use _cv.reprojectImageTo3D_ to obtain 3D coordinates of points.
+9) after visualization , use _cv.reprojectImageTo3D_ to obtain 3D coordinates of points.
 * ##### parameters of _cv.reprojectImageTo3D_ :
   * diparity map
   * calibration matrix (numpy array containing camera parameters)
-10) obtain points colour using _cv.cvtColor_
+10) obtain point's colour using _cv.cvtColor_
 * ##### parameters of _cv.cvtColor_ :
    * image
    * color space